 Bansang Hospital is located in a small village centred around one dirt track a five-hour drive from Banjul, The Gambia’s capital.
 The village scarcely receives electricity – a few hours in the morning and again in the evening – and the majority of houses in the villages are made of mud.
 Hot, dry conditions in Sub-Saharan Africa make it difficult to grow crops; the only plantations surrounding the village are peanuts and couscous, with everything else imported at great expense.

-In The Gambia, 48.6% of people live below the poverty line, with one in three vulnerable to food insecurity due to unreliable access to nutritious and affordable food.
-Close to 60% of the money sent via the Form Feeding Fund provides healthy food for the patients of Bansang Hospital, with the remainder going towards medicine, formula for babies and travel expenses.
+In The Gambia, 48.6 percent of people live below the poverty line, with one in three vulnerable to food insecurity due to unreliable access to nutritious and affordable food.
+Close to 60 percent of the money sent via the Form Feeding Fund provides healthy food for the patients of Bansang Hospital, with the remainder going towards medicine, formula for babies and travel expenses.

 “I have often dreamt that it would be so much nicer if there was no illness or poverty in the world and everyone was equal.
 However, until that day arrives I will continue to spend every waking hour trying to make a difference for the wonderful people of Bansang.”
 Anita Smith, MBE, MRG